-The official documents of the community are found in the “Blue Book" which is made available to each property owner/resident.
+The official documents of the community are found on the Group.io (SCOA) site or can be obtained from the office.
+These are made available to each property owner/resident.

-The Green Gate Grove Property Owners has a Yahoo Group (SCOA) that sends out to all registered members events and all activities via email.
+The Green Gate Grove Property Owners has an IO Group (SCOA) that sends out to all registered members events and all activities via email.
 We also have this web site which shows all Activities.
 We have monthly schedules block meetings and a Board of Directors meeting and all members, that is property owners, are encouraged to attend.
-The Green Gate Grove Greengator is a newsletter written, printed and available to all residents from November through March.
-It is edited and managed by community volunteers.

-A resident's directory is produced every year in February and each property owner receives a copy.
-In addition to residents’ addresses and phone numbers, this directory provides information on corporate board members, activities committee officers and chairs, and an activities schedule.
-A Resident's Directory is also found on this website for registered residents.
-It is kept up to date as new information becomes available.
+A resident's phone directory is produced every year in February and each property owner can download a copy on the Group.io files page or from the office.
+The board of Executive Committee, directors, members, activities committee officers and chairs, and an activities schedule and also be found on this site.

 Property owners are responsible for maintaining their properties to community standards.
 If you are away from your property for periods of time, arrangements must be made for mowing of grass and any other necessary yard care, including picking up fallen fruit.
 You may be billed for care if your property is unsightly and community-paid grounds personnel must clean it up.
 If you leave for an extended time, please put all moveable objects inside your locked house, garage or shed.
 It is also a good idea to leave a key for your home with a neighbor.
 And, as above, be sure to arrange for property care.

 Any change to the structure of your property must meet city building codes and Green Gate Grove regulations.
-Any project requires the approval of the Vice President of Properties.
-A sample form of the Architectural Permit is in each “Blue Book”.
+Any project requires the approval of the Architectural Committee.
+A sample form of the Architectural Permit can be obtained from the office.

 Access to commonly–owned facilities, including the hall, swimming pool, library, computer room, poker room, billiards room, and shuffleboard court, is open to all residents both owners and renters.
 The hall facilities are locked at night and opened early each morning.
 Some areas, including the office, storage areas and kitchen are accessible only to residents currently involved with that activity and access to some of these also requires completion of forms to help ensure safety as well as security.